lgtm-migrator/http-status-check/cmd/http-status-check/README.md

 # http-status-check CLI usage

+> This CLI can only be used as a Kubernetes resource since it uses
+> the internal Cluster IP to ping the endpoints

 The tool basically expects 3 input information to function:

 * Name of the service to monitor